 The only problem is, with literally dozens of different things to see and do in Queenstown, it’s hard to know how to plan your valuable time.
 Planning your Queenstown itinerary can be a little tricky when you’re limited to only two or three days in the area.

-For that reason, I’ve written this blog about how to best spend two days in Queenstown.
+For that reason, I’ve written this blog about how to spend 2 days in Queenstown to experience the best of the area.
 Since most people only have about 48 hours to enjoy Queenstown, this detailed Queenstown itinerary is a great place to start!
 Plus, in case you’ve got a little extra time, I’ve added on an extra day itinerary for anybody who plans on spending 3 days in Queenstown too!

 Where to Stay in Queenstown